Terms of Business

 5.3.4 the Customer no longer wishes to continue the project.

 5.4.
 Full payment is required upfront before any work is begun and payments made in installments (payment plans) are offered as a courtesy to the Customer.
 Any payments which are late, bounce and/or fail will automatically result in the project being removed from the schedule and a re-scheduling fee of 10% will apply to resume the project and may affect project timescales.

 5.5 The Company and the Customer shall mutually agree on deadline dates for the Company to receive all required content (including copy, imagery, products) at the beginning of the project.

 5.5.1 The Company and the Customer shall mutually agree on a feedback timeframe for the Company to receive logo, concept or website feedback within.

-5.5.2 Should the Customer provide late feedback (after their agreed feedback timeframe) and they do not notify the Company prior to the deadline set by the feedback timeframe a late feedback fee of £30+VAT will be applied to the project.
+5.5.2 Should the Customer provide late feedback (after their agreed feedback timeframe) and they do not notify the Company prior to the deadline set by the feedback timeframe a late feedback fee of 10% of the project value will be applied to the project.

 5.5.3 The late feedback fee will be payable to the Company upon completion of the project and is required to be paid prior to the Customer’s website going live.